-Although you can’t control mitigating circumstances, such as if someone is sick, has a last-minute change of schedule, or other cases — you can have influence on the remaining factors that go into someone confirming and arriving.
+Although you can’t control mitigating circumstances, such as if someone is sick, has a last-minute change of schedule, or other cases—you can have an influence on the remaining factors that go into someone confirming and arriving.

-Let’s analyze each factor in depth to uncover specific tactics that will help us exert some level of control over the outcome of the situation and confirm more appointments.
+Let’s analyze each factor in depth.
+We’ll uncover specific tactics that will help us exert some level of control over the outcome of the situation and confirm more appointments.

-This is the level of motivation that a client or patient has to confirm and appear for their appointment, based on their own needs and desires.
-Although these desires are largely controlled by the person, you are able to exert some influence on their level of internal motivation by framing and reinforcing the importance of the appointment from their perspective.
+This is the level of motivation a client or patient has to confirm and appear for their appointment based on their needs and desires.
+The person largely controls their own desires.
+But, you can exert some influence on their level of internal motivation by framing and reinforcing the importance of the appointment from their perspective.

 This is an important distinction, of course.
 We often think of appointments in terms of our business and how missed appointments impact our day.